petros-d/docs/enterprise/cli-podman.md

 To set up Podman for an Astronomer project:

+1. Run the following commands to start Podman:

+    ```sh
+    $ podman machine init
+    $ podman machine start
+    ```

-1. Run the following command to pick up the Identity and connection URI for your `podman-machine-default`:
+2. Run the following command to pick up the Identity and connection URI for your `podman-machine-default`:

     ```sh
     podman system connection ls